hbansal-eightfold/gym_leaderboard/README.md

 # My Gym

-This repository contains a **Gym Activity Leaderboard** application, designed as a **progressive interview exercise** with 3 questions of increasing complexity.
+This repository contains a **Gym Activity Leaderboard** application, designed as a base for machine coding rounds with 3 questions of increasing complexity.
-The system tracks members’ workouts and ranks them on a leaderboard.
+The leaderboard tracks members’ workouts and ranks them on a leaderboard.